1930041/Practical-file/README.md

 printf("\n Value of a = %d, value of b = %d after swap\n",a,b);
 *}*

+### OUTPUT
+ Enter value for x:  10

+ Enter value for y:  12

+ Before calling swap function

+ Value of x = 10, value of y = 12

+ Inside the function

+ Value of a = 10, value of b = 12 before swap

+ Value of a = 12, value of b = 10 after swap

+ After returning from swap function
+ Value of x = 10, value of y = 12

+### CODE

 #### 23. WAP to swap 2 numbers using Call by Reference method.

 #include<stdio.h>